AcalaNetwork/subway/README.md

 In addition, you can refer env variables in `config.yml` by using following syntax:

 - `${variable}`
 - `${variable:-word}` indicates that if variable is set then the result will be that value.
-If variable is not set then word will be the result. or
+If variable is not set then word will be the result.
 - `${variable:+word}` indicates that if variable is set then word will be the result, otherwise the result is the empty string.

 ## Features